-Achieving your Custody goals, in some cases, is not a process that ends at your first scheduled Custody Conference or Hearing.
+Achieving your child custody goals, in some cases, is not a process that ends at your first scheduled Custody Conference or Hearing.
 Many times, it is a process.
 Persistence, good behavior and compliance oftentimes are the keys to a party enjoying fulfilling Custody time with their children or grandchildren.
 Unfortunately, the process can be lengthily and frustrating.
 Keeping your eye on the prize is critical.
 Here are five suggestions which may assist in helping you doing so:

 - BE COMPLIANT: If you have a Custody Order, follow the Custody Order.
 Be compliant with the terms.
 Be on time for Custody Exchanges.
 In the event your first Order has you in Supervised Custodial Time, comply and attend each visit.
 Showing the Court that you were consistent in attendance at Supervised Custody leads to unsupervised Custody in many cases.
 We all know Supervised Physical Custody visits stink.
 However, keep your eye on the prize.
 Endure the short-term pain for the long-term goal.